tmpfs/psup/README.md

 # psup

 A non-blocking process supervisor that uses Unix domain sockets for inter-process communication built on [tokio][].
-Later support will be added for Windows named pipes.
+Support will be added later for Windows using named pipes.

 It's purpose is primarily to be used as a libary [psup-impl][] but the [psup][] executable can be used for testing or constrained environments where a lightweight executable could be useful.
 The statically linked release executable is ~2MB with symbols stripped on Linux and could be trimmed down further with a little effort.